surifirstpin/biplus_documentation/docs/GlobalParameters.md

 - Click on **ok** button.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/a0355c0670a5270bd78cc76161b7c49b3598d57f/images/gp1.png)
--  Add custom column and data to global parameter created.
+-  Add column and update the data to global parameter created.
 - Import external data using a excel sheet.

 2. Click on Browse button to import the file.